Mysore district

 This district has a prominent place in the history of Karnataka; Mysore was ruled by the Wodeyars from the year 1399 till the independence of India in the year 1947.
 It features many tourist destinations, from Mysore Palace to Nagarhole National Park.
-It is the third-most populous district in Karnataka (out of 31), after Bangalore Urban.
+It is the third-most populous district in Karnataka (out of 31), after Bangalore Urban and Belgaum.

 Etymology

 Mysore district gets its name from the city of Mysore which is also the headquarters of the district.
 The original name of this city was Mahishapura derived from a demon named Mahishasura.
-A statue of Mahishasura, after whom the city is named, and a temple dedicated to Goddess Chamundeshwari on the top of Chamundi Hill near Mysore city, relate to the legend of its origin.
+A statue of Mahishasura and a temple dedicated to Goddess Chamundeshwari on the top of Chamundi Hill near Mysore city, relate to the legend of its origin.

 History

 The earliest known reference of rulers in Mysore district are the Gangas who during the rule of King Avinitha (469-529 CE), moved the capital from Kolar to Talakadu on the banks of the river Kaveri in the Tirumakudalu Narasipura taluk.
 Talakadu remained their regal capital till the end of Ganga rule in the early 11th century.
 Gangas ruled over a greater part of Mysore district, then known by the name of Gangavadi.
 In the end of the 8th century, the Rashtrakuta king Dhruva Dharavarsha defeated the Ganga king Shivamara II and wrested Gangavadi from him.
 Gangavadi came under the governorship of Kambarasa, the son of Dhruva Dharavarsha.
 Gangas who were overthrown from Gangavadi, had to wait till their king Nitimarga Ereganga (853–869 CE) won a victory against the Rashtrakutas at Rajaramudu.
 Seeing the increasing might of the Gangas, the Rashtrakuta King Amoghavarsha I gave his daughter Revakanimmadi in marriage to the son of Ereganga, Butuga II who became the ruler of Gangavadi.
 Gangas ruled over Gangavadi till the Ganga king, Rakkasa Ganga (985–1024 CE) was defeated by the Cholas.

 In the year 1117, Vishnuvardhana, the great king of Hoysala dynasty seized Gangavathi and its capital Talakad from the Cholas.
 To commemorate this achievement, Vishnuvardhana built the Keerthinarayana temple at Talakad.
 Gangavadi was ruled by the Hoysalas till the death of their last ruler, Veera Ballala III after which Gangavadi became a part of the Vijayanagara Empire.
 In 1399, Yaduraya established the Wodeyar dynasty at Mysore.
 It remained as a feudatory to the Vijayanagara Empire owing allegiance to the Vijayanagara kings and the Vijayanagara representative at Srirangapatna, till the fall of the Vijayanagara Empire in 1565 CE.
 In the vacuum that was created, Raja Wodeyar I (1578–1617) established control and became the first major ruler of the Wodeyar family.
 He defeated the Vijayanagara representative in a battle at Kesare near Mysore, shifted his capital from Mysore to Srirangapatna in 1610 AD.